About Us

 In 2005, Thomas began working with the CEO, who had over 20 years of experience negotiating Impact Benefit Agreements and business development opportunities.
 This is where he gained valuable experience, negotiating partnerships within the mining, forestry, and oil and gas sectors.

-He is currently working with the current CEO, focusing on helping identify viable business development opportunities.
+He is currently working with the CEO, focusing on helping identify viable business development opportunities.
 He is also spending more time identifying forestry business development opportunities.

 Thomas Hoffman